powsybl/powsybl.github.io/docs/iidm/importer/post-processor/GroovyScriptPostProcessor.md

 layout: default
 ---

-The `com.powsybl.iidm.import_.GroovyScriptPostProcessor` class is an implementation of the `com.powsybl.iidm.import_.ImportPostProcessor` interface that runs a Groovy script after a IIDM network is loaded.
+The `com.powsybl.iidm.converter.GroovyScriptPostProcessor` class is an implementation of the `com.powsybl.iidm.converter.ImportPostProcessor` interface that runs a Groovy script after a IIDM network is loaded.

 The groovy script has access to two variables: